v0idcat/arch_v86/README.md

 *Tested on Ubuntu 22.04*

 1. Run `setup.sh` for the full setup.
-2. Inside the newly created `v86` directory, run `python2 tools/RangeHTTPServer.py`
+2. Inside the newly created `v86` directory, run `python2 tools/RangeHTTPServer.py` to host the files.

 Note that this will set everything up under the current user's `Documents/arch_v86/` folder, and assumes that you `git clone`'d this repo to `Documents/`.
 While this script will require you to not run it with `sudo` privileges, the current user still needs to be able to issue `sudo` commands.